-The Early Retirement Incentive bill was re-introduced for the new legislative cycle on Feb.
+Early Retirement Incentive bills were re-introduced for the new legislative cycle on Feb.
 2, 2021.
-The new bill in the Senate is S4170, was introduced by Brooklyn State Senator Gounardes; Assemblyperson Abbate did the same in the Assembly by introducing A4548.
+The new bill in the Senate is S4170, introduced by Brooklyn State Senator Gounardes; Assemblyperson Abbate did the same in the Assembly by introducing A4548.
 The Senate Bill is in the Civil Service and Pension Committee.
 There were hearings on these and other proposals in the last few weeks, including a public hearing on Feb.
 11, 2021.
-As I explained in my January 2021 President's Report (can be found at www.Local154.org website) they were waiting for the conclusion of the fiscal analysis before introducing the bills.
-These are NOT the only early retirement bills; but these are the ones this Union supports.
-The other bills are focused on State workers.
 We expect these bills to go to the floor in the next few weeks.
 You can find copy of S4170 in our website www.Local154.org.
 Many thanks to DC37 for its extensive lobbying for these bills.
+The legislative session will open on April 1st.